Alex Rider (TV series)

-Alex Rider (stylized as △LEX RIDER) is a British spy thriller television programme based on the novel series of the same name by Anthony Horowitz.
-Adapted by Guy Burt, it stars Otto Farrant as the eponymous character, who is recruited by a subdivision of MI6 as a teenage spy to infiltrate places that others are unable to.
+Alex Rider is a British spy thriller television series based on the novel series of the same name by Anthony Horowitz.
+Created and adapted by Guy Burt, it stars Otto Farrant as the eponymous character, who is recruited by a subdivision of MI6 as a teenage spy to undertake espionage missions.
 The series is Amazon's first scripted British Amazon Original series.
 The show is jointly produced by Eleventh Hour Films and Sony Pictures Television, and is the second screen adaptation of the novels, following the 2006 feature film version of the first novel, Stormbreaker.

-The eight-episode first season, based on Point Blanc, premiered on the Amazon Prime Video streaming service in the United Kingdom on 4 June 2020.
+The eight-episode first season, based on the book Point Blanc, premiered on Amazon Prime Video in the United Kingdom on 4 June 2020.
 In November 2020, the series was renewed for a second season, adapting the book Eagle Strike.
-The second season premiered on 3 December 2021 on IMDb TV, and a third season is in production.
-The series has received positive reviews, with praise to the cinematography, score, and performances, particularly to Farrant and O'Connor.
+The second season premiered on 3 December 2021 on IMDb TV.
+In June 2022, the series was renewed for a third season, adapting the book Scorpia.
+The third and final season premiered on 5 April 2024 on Amazon Freevee.
+The series has received positive reviews, with praise for the cinematography, score, and performances, particularly for Farrant and Brenock O'Connor.